dcavar/Py-JSON-NLP/README.md

 Brought to you by the [NLP-Lab.org]!

-## Packaging the Module

-To package the module, run the following command:

-    python3 setup.py sdist bdist_wheel

-This will generate a whl-package in the dist sub-folder.

 ## Introduction

+The Python [JSON-NLP] module contains general mapping functions for [JSON-NLP] to CONLL-U, a validator for the generated output, an Natural Language Processing (NLP) pipeline interface (for [Flair], [spaCy], [NLTK], [Polyglot], [Xrenner], etc.), and various utility functions.

+## Installation

 See for more details [JSON-NLP].

-This module is a wrapper for outputs from different Natural Language Processing pipelines and modules into a standardized JSON-NLP format.
+This module is a wrapper for outputs from different NLP pipelines and modules into a standardized [JSON-NLP] format.

-To install this package, run the follwing command:
+To install this package, run the following command:

-    pip install pyjsonnlp-0.2.0-py3-none-any.whl
+    pip install pyjsonnlp

 You might have to use *pip3* on some systems.